CarloAntonio/Roogle/README.md

   * UIs via HTML/Bootstrap, Bootstrap Grids, jQuery, SCSS/SASS -> CSS for custom design changes, Grunt (as a task runner - SCSS to CSS)
   * Can be found in the "bootstrap" folder, section "UI via HTML/Bootstrap" provides instructions for running code on your machine
   * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, I included this folder, called 'bootstrap' located in the root directory, in this project to show my ability to develop in this capacity as well.
-6. Create UI using HTML/CSS Modules
-7. Test Driven Development (TDD)
+6. Complete Application via React
-  * Use Jest and Enzyme to perform tdd
+  * Use Jest and Enzyme to perform Test Driven Development (TDD)
-8. React
   * Use React as a front-end frameword and Redux for state management
+  * Use Bootstrap 4 to get the design 80% of the way there, Use ReactStrap for Components
+  * Use CSS Modules to add the custom design
 9. Deployment
   * Use AWS for hosting responsibilites

 ## Understanding the information
 The information source will come from the [Edamam](https://www.edamam.com/) API.
 Sign up [here](https://developer.edamam.com/) for an api key, note: sign up for "Recipe Search".
 Here is a sample endpoint you can plug into your browser to see the general JSON structure: https://api.edamam.com/search?q=chicken&app_id=${YOUR_APP_ID}&app_key=${YOUR_APP_KEY}&from=0&to=3&calories=591-722&health=alcohol-free